pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ```

 Parameters:
-- channels (Array): Channels to set state.
-Provide either channels or channelGroups.
+- channels (Array) — Either channels or channelGroups must be provided.
+Channels to set the state.
-- channelGroups (Array): Channel Groups to set state.
-Provide either channels or channelGroups.
+- channelGroups (Array) — Either channels or channelGroups must be provided.
+Channel Groups to set the state.
-- state (any): JSON object of key/value pairs (int, float, string).
-No nested objects.
+- state (any) — JSON object of key/value pairs.
+Supported data types: int, float, string.
+No nested key/values.
 Keys starting with pn are reserved.
-If state is undefined, current state for the UUID is returned.
-Existing keys are overwritten; set value to null to delete.
+If undefined, returns current state for the specified uuid.
+Existing keys are overwritten.
+Set value to null to delete a key.

 #### Get state